ZakariyeNor/FadeFinder/tests_tasks.md

 - Verify the visibility and contrast of call-to-action buttons (e.g., “Book” button).

 ## Functionality:
-- Ensure that all links (e.g., Home, Book, About) work and lead to the correct pages.
+- Ensure that all links (e.g., Home, Book, About and account) work and lead to the correct pages.
-- Test any dynamic elements (sliders, carousels, etc.) for functionality.
+- Test any dynamic functionality.

 ## Logic:
 - Verify that the correct user content is shown (e.g., logged-in users vs. logged-out users).